kptdev/kpt/site/reference/fn/eval/README.md

   If the image should be pulled before rendering the package(s).
 It can be set to one of always, ifNotPresent, never.
 If unspecified, always will be the default.
+  If using always, kpt will ensure the function images to run are up-to-date with the remote container registry.
+This can be useful for tags like v1.
+  If using ifNotPresent, kpt will only pull the image when it can't find it in the local cache.
+  If using never, kpt will only use images from the local cache.

 --include-meta-resources:
   If enabled, meta resources (i.e. `Kptfile` and `functionConfig`) are included